Wall Street Pummels GLOBALFOUNDRIES Inc. (GFS) After Recent Earnings Report

 Robert W. Baird gave a rating of “Outperform” to GFS, setting the target price at $100 in the report published on November 22nd of the previous year.

-Volatility was left at 5.81%, however, over the last 30 days, the volatility rate increased by 5.16%, as shares surge +15.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +36.22% upper at present.
+Volatility was left at 6.02%, however, over the last 30 days, the volatility rate increased by 5.25%, as shares sank -0.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +28.35% upper at present.

-During the last 5 trading sessions, GFS rose by +2.09%, which changed the moving average for the period of 200-days by +8.76% in comparison to the 20-day moving average, which settled at $59.75.
-In addition, GLOBALFOUNDRIES Inc. saw -5.94% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GFS fell by -0.24%, which changed the moving average for the period of 200-days by -6.06% in comparison to the 20-day moving average, which settled at $60.45.
+In addition, GLOBALFOUNDRIES Inc. saw -9.34% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GFS